WattsUp/yaul/docs/design.md

 By default yaul will use the platform's default graphics API.
 DirectX for Windows, OpenGL for Linux, and Metal for Mac. yaul is also compatible with Vulkan.
 For platforms with multiple graphics APIs, a specific one may be explicitly specified.
 Hardware acceleration can be disabled to force CPU rendering.

 yaul is able to be integrated into complex 3D applications such as CAD or games.
 The UI can overlay on top of a 3D scene and/or yaul can output to textures on 3D objects.

+## Library Interface ##
+### PImpl ###
+To allow dynamic linking with backwards compatibility, the ABI remains stable though a PImpl (pointer to implementation) design.
+The user application creates a lightweight object that contains public functions that act on the private object found via the pointer to implementation.

+The two classes `yaul::Application` and `yaul::Window` directly represent the private object.
+Meaning when those user application side object get destructed, the private object will also be destructed.
+All elements that get added to a Window are lightweight objects representing a weak pointer to the private element in the DOM tree.
+As such destruction of those objects do not trigger destruction of the real private objects.
+The destruction happens when the elements are removed from the DOM tree.

+### Zero Dependencies ###
+To meet zero dependencies of the library, all data on the interface side use primitive data types.
+Namely strings are passed as `const char*` and expect a UTF-8 encoding.
+In actuality, only CPU rendering meets the zero dependency goal.
+Using OpenGL, DirectX, Metal, or Vulkan require those libraries but they don't count.

+### Exceptions ###
+Any exceptional states will throw an exception.
+The exception contains an explanatory message suitable for logging.
+To avoid discrepancies between runtime on each side of the library boundary.
+Any library exceptions are caught and passed via string then rethrown.